CasparEkroth/DocTell/PRIVACY_POLICY.md

 Parts of DocTell may be open source.
 Source code stored on GitHub or other platforms **never includes any user data**.

-User files, bookmarks, TTS content, or reading activity are **not uploaded** anywhere and cannot appear in the code repository.
+User files, bookmarks or reading activity are **not uploaded** anywhere and cannot appear in the code repository.

 ---